dengking/compiler-principle/docs/Books/龙书/5-Syntax-Directed-Translation/5.1-Syntax-Directed-Definitions/index.md

 It is computationally difficult to determine whether or not there exist any **circularities** in any of the parse trees that a given SDD could have to translate.
 Fortunately, there are useful sub classes of SDD's that are sufficient to guarantee that an order of evaluation exists, as we shall see in Section 5.2.

+> NOTE:
+>
-> NOTE: Below is the explanation if why determining whether or not there exist any **circularities** in any of the parse trees of a given SDD is computationally difficult:
+> 一、Below is the explanation if why determining whether or not there exist any **circularities** in any of the parse trees of a given SDD is computationally difficult:
 >
 > Without going into details, while the problem is decidable, it cannot be solved by a polynomial-time algorithm, even if P = N P , since it has exponential time complexity.
 >